PMA-ParagliderManufacturersAssociation/PMA-Periodical-Inspection-Data-Format/specifications/specification_manufacturer-inspectionbody.md

-## Manufacturer to Inspection Body Specification
+## JSON Format Specification: Manufacturer to Inspection Body

-### Manufacturer to Inspection Body Specification
+### Manufacturer information needed for the inspection

 - **From:** Paraglider manufacturer
 - **To:** Inspection body